IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Blazor.HttpClients/README.md

 - In Intent Architect, open `Visual Studio` designer.
 - Create a new `.NET Project` with a name and folder structure which matches that of the Blazor project in the Visual Studio IDE:
   ![Create a new ".NET Project" context menu option in Intent Architect's Visual Studio Designer](docs/create-new-project.png)
-- Set the SDK fro the project to `Microsoft.NET.Sdk.BlazorWebAssembly` (if you don't see such an option, ensure you have at least `3.3.28-pre.0` of the `Intent.VisualStudio.Projects` module installed):
+- Set the SDK for the project:
+  - For a `Blazor WebAssembly App` set it to `Microsoft.NET.Sdk.BlazorWebAssembly` (if you don't see such an option, ensure you have at least `3.3.28` of the `Intent.VisualStudio.Projects` module installed).
+  - For a `Blazor Server App` set it to `Microsoft.NET.Sdk.Web`.

   ![Selecting the SDK in the Visual Studio Designer](docs/select-the-sdk.png)
 - Within the desired location within the project you wish for the `HttpClient`s and contracts to be generated, create a `Blazor.HttpClient` role:
   ![Create the "Blazor.HttpClient" role in Intent Architect's Visual Studio Designer](docs/create-the-role.png)